 According to Dr. John Holland‘s theory of careers and vocational choices, known as Holland Codes, there are six personality types: Realistic, Investigative, Artistic, Social, Enterprising and Conventional.

-While there are plenty of Holland Code tests out there, this is one you may want to try.
+Out of the various tests out there, this is one you may want to try.

 Test Instructions: The test consists of 48 tasks that you will have to rate by how much you would enjoy performing each on a scale of (1) dislike (2) slightly dislike (3) neither like not dislike (4) slightly enjoy (5) enjoy.
 The test will take most five to ten minutes to complete.